evdokiakazakou/qiime2-amplicon-pipeline/README.md

 diversity analysis, differential abundance analysis, and data export for downstream analysis in R.

-Developed based on course material by G. Rouskas (IHU, 2025-2026).
+Developed based on course material by Dr. G. Rouskas.

 ---